Cate's logo

 It tastes like...burning!

 You know that Strawberry Festival Party you throw every summer?
 Well, okay, you don't, but just imagine you're living in a parallel universe where it's 1974 all the time.
 Suddenly the idea of spending days making the toxic red strawberry cake or the "edible" Big-Ass Strawberry Bucket sounds pretty enticing, doesn't it?
-Really, just exactly how much free time would you need to have on your hands to even think about bothering with this?

 There's more.
-Against all logic,
+Against all logic, sometimes

-sometimes children's cakes are the most frightening of all.
+children's cakes are the most frightening of all.

 go Home go to Arcane Knowledge go to Crafts